open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 multiplied by 15.
 This is the weight (in pounds) that you can carry, which is high enough

-that most characters don’t usually have to worry about it.
+that most characters don't usually have to worry about it.

 **Push, Drag, or Lift.** You can push, drag, or lift a weight in pounds up to twice your carrying capacity (or 30 times your Strength